 Watch, learn and be inspired to make this wholesome, nourishing Cypriot Sour Trahana Soup!
 And maybe while you are enjoying it try to say “sour soup from Cyprus” quickly 10 times! ????????????

-Eleni's Cypriot Sour Trahana Soup
+Eleni's Cypriot Sour Trahana Soup with Chicken Recipe

 A tangy, creamy soup of trahana and shredded chicken with salty, squeaky halloumi bites!